 Adaptability: this web site can run at different browsers and different hardware platform.
 (How to prove it in documentation?)

+Usability: The tester will upload different format of files to see if there is message to tell users what’s the problem and how to do with it.

 5.5 Other requirements